davidbrowne/dsga/README.md

 # dsga : Data Structures for Geometric Algorithms

 **dsga** is a **c++20 library** that implements the **vectors** and **matrices** from the [OpenGL Shading Language 4.6 specification](https://www.khronos.org/registry/OpenGL/specs/gl/GLSLangSpec.4.60.pdf).
+It is inspired by the spec, but does deviate in some small ways, mostly to make it work well in c++20.
 It is not intended to be used for rendering, just for sharing the **fundamental data structures** and associated functions.
 Our requirements in general are for things like 3D CAD/CAM applications and other **geometric and algebraic things**.
 See [motivation](docs/MOTIVATION.md) for more details.
 This library does not use SIMD instructions or types under the hood, beyond whatever the compiler provides through optimization.

 ## A Quick Peek At Some Examples